Optimistic Verifiable Training by Controlling Hardware Nondeterminism: The Nondeterminism Challenge

-After a client approaches them (and shares their data), the $\mathrm{auditor}$ can initiate the verification game described in Section \ref{sec:setup}.
-To avoid facing a penalty, the $\mathrm{trainer}$ must cooperate by sharing the chosen rounding amount $b_r$, randomness R used in training (e.g. a pseudo-random number generator), details of the model architecture and training parameters, the checkpointing interval $k$, and set of rounding logs $F$.
-The $\mathrm{auditor}$ then follows the training procedure and corrects their rounding choice (e.g. up or down) to match those logged in $F$ using the $\mathsf{rev}$ operation, as detailed in Algorithm \ref{alg:audit} in the Appendix.
-By correcting for each rounding choice mismatch with the $\mathrm{trainer}$ during the course of training, the $\mathrm{auditor}$ is able to prevent errors due to nondeterminism to accumulate.
+After a client approaches them, the $\mathrm{auditor}$ initiates the verification game described in Section \ref{sec:setup}.
+To avoid penalty, the $\mathrm{trainer}$ must cooperate by sharing the rounding amount $b_r$, randomness R used in training (e.g., a pseudo-random number generator), the checkpointing interval $k$, and set of rounding logs $F$.
+The $\mathrm{auditor}$ then follows the training procedure and corrects their rounding choice (e.g., up or down) to match those logged in $F$ using the $\mathsf{rev}$ operation, as detailed in Algorithm \ref{alg:audit} (Appendix).
+By correcting each rounding mismatch during the course of training, the $\mathrm{auditor}$ is able to prevent nondeterminism errors from accumulating.
 Therefore, the $\mathrm{auditor}$ can store the $\mathsf{hash}_{\mathsf{sha256}}(\theta)$ of model weights $\theta$ in a Merkle tree at interval $k$, knowing that if training was done correctly, the model weights should be identical to the $\mathrm{trainer}$'s at any timestep.
 The output of Algorithm \ref{alg:audit} is the root of the $\mathrm{auditor}$'s Merkle tree, which they can use to compare with the $\mathrm{trainer}$'s root.